 A picture is worth a thousand words.
 Therefore, you can use this logic to enrich your dashboards, using video content or images.
 This helps to accompany and contextualize the information or message you share with your audience or your team.

-It is clear that you would have never understood the waterfall chart without the Mario illustration, come on and admit it.
+You would have never understood the waterfall chart without the illustration, come on and admit it.

 3. Valuing important information

 A successful data visualization highlights key-value elements to keep in mind.
 It tells a story and follows the dissemination of information through elements of color and context.
 Therefore, valuing important information is to make them actionable and operational.